linkedin/URL-Detector/README.md

 ---
 ## How to Use:

 Using the URL detector library is simple.
-Simple import the UrlDetector object and give it some options.
+Simply import the UrlDetector object and give it some options.
 In response, you will get a list of urls which were detected.

 For example, the following code will find the url `linkedin.com`